You may have read our exhaustive introduction to the benefits of CBD for anxiety here.

 Especially if the liver is busy processing your fatty meal!

-If peak CBD in the blood stream occurs around 4-6 hours (coincides with meals), it actually lasts an average of 24 hours.
+Although peak CBD in the bloodstream occurs around 4-6 hours (coincides with meals), it actually lasts an average of 24 hours.

-That's the longer-term effect for anxiety that we want.
+That's the longer-term effect of anxiety that we want.

-Again, check out the article above...very fascinating research out there.
+Again, check the article above...very fascinating research out there.

 There is lots of great info on corresponding questions here: